alexk111/ngImgCrop/README.md

 # ngImgCrop

+## WARNING

+THIS PROJECT IS NOT MAINTAINED ANYMORE.
+You are free to fork it and start a new project.

+## Overview

 Simple Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.

 ## Screenshots